Dark Mode

 What will happen if I don’t renew my Green Card on time?

-If you don’t renew your Green Card on time, you may face difficulties in proving your eligibility to live and work in the U.S. This can also affect your ability to travel or access certain benefits.
+If you don’t renew your Green Card on time, you may face difficulties in proving your eligibility to live and work in the U.S. This can also affect your ability to travel or access certain Green Card benefits.

 What happens if my Green Card expires while I’m outside the U.S.?